RonenNess/Shaku/README.md

 - Fixed warnings in minified version + broken method to get camera viewproj matrix.

+# 2.2.3 [WIP]

+- Fixed bug that effect override flags don't update properly when you change them.

 # License

 *Shaku* is licensed under the permissive MIT license, so you can use it for any purpose (including commercially) and it should be compatible with most common licenses.